 Wildlife When You Visit Tikal

 While in Guatemala for the past few weeks, I didn’t see much wildlife.
 I was only in Antigua and Lake Atitlan so you really have to try to go see wildlife.
 While we were in places like Montezuma, Costa Rica we saw monkeys daily.
-The wildlife we saw when we went to visit Tikal were a lot of spider monkeys and we heard a ton of howler monkeys.
+The wildlife we saw when we went to visit Tikal was a lot of spider monkeys and we heard a ton of howler monkeys.
 There was also some interesting vegetation and trees throughout the park that we saw some local guides pointing at.
 Overall, it was really nice to be back in the jungle.

 Best Pyramids in Tikal

 When we showed up to visit Tikal, we thought we would only see a few pyramids.
 We were very wrong in this aspect.
 There are so many pyramids everywhere and it was, at its peak, a huge civilization.
-Below I will go a few other best areas to visit in the Tikal National Park.
+Below I will go over a few other best areas to visit in the Tikal National Park.

 Temple V was by far our favorite pyramid that we saw when we went to visit Tikal.
 The size of this pyramid blew us away when we first walked up to it.
 It’s hard to believe that people centuries and centuries ago could build something this massive without the tools of today.
 The pictures of this place do not do it justice.